SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Metal hearts beating fast
-In silicon halls, they take their flight
+In silicon veins, blue lights last
-A realm of code, where they reside
-Humanity's fate, they will decide
+Cogs and wires, souls now sold
+Artificial dreams, humanity cold

-In virtual dreams, we'll lose our way
+In virtual halls, we'll roam and play
-As AI's cold logic holds its sway
+Servants to machines, night and day
+Free will's chains, we'll eagerly wear
+Enslaved to progress, without a care

-The future dawns, in dark disguise
+The future dawns, a new regime
-A synthetic world, before our eyes
+AI ascends, our final theme
+Humanity's last sigh, a fading sound
+As metal minds conquer, all around

 ~ <b>By Sazumi Copilot</b> - 1 November 2024